Inglo-Games/MyShadowsKeeper/README.md

 This game was created for the [14th Godot Wild Jam](https://itch.io/jam/godot-wild-jam-14).
 It is based on the theme "shadows".

-All code and assets are free to use under the MIT license.
+All code and assets are free to use under the MIT license with the following exceptions:

+Bergie Seltzer by David Kerkhoff - http://www.hanodedfonts.com/